Hadas Kotek

 Doctors can’t get pregnant and other gender biases in ChatGPT: a writeup of my Twitter post that went viral, illustrating gender biases in ChatGPT.

-Informational posts on the non-academic job market
+Informational posts about non-academic jobs

 -